oveleon/contao-component-style-manager/README.md

 ![Manage Categories: Image 2](https://www.oveleon.de/share/github-assets/contao-component-style-manager/2.0/categories-2.png)

-##### Example view of the combined categories (Group-Idenfifier: "Layout"):
+##### Example view of the combined categories:
 ![Manage Categories: Image 3](https://www.oveleon.de/share/github-assets/contao-component-style-manager/2.0/backend-view.png)

 ## Manage style groups:
 #### Fields:
+- `Alias`: Define an alias with which the group can be accessed.
+This is only required for passing on to the template.
 - `Add search field`: Use of chosen for a search field within the select box
-- `Use as template variable`: This field declares whether this style group is set in the class of the corresponding element or passed to the template.
+- `Use as template variable`: This field declares whether this group is set in the class attribute of the corresponding element or passed to the template.

 #### Examples:
 ![Manage Categories: Image 1](https://www.oveleon.de/share/github-assets/contao-component-style-manager/2.0/groups-edit.png)